-- The Municipality does not condone theft and fraud of municipal services and will monitor the service networks for signs of tampering or irregularities. - (2) The Council may approve specific penalties and distinguish between cases of vandalism and theft. - (3) Subsequent acts of tampering may lead to a refusal to supply certain services for determined periods.
+- The Municipality does not condone theft and fraud of municipal services and will monitor the service networks for signs of tampering or irregularities. - (2) The Council may approve specific penalties and distinguish between cases of vandalism, theft and illegal connections. - (3) Subsequent acts of tampering may lead to a refusal to supply certain services for determined periods. - 21.